4Q24 Small-Cap Recap—Royce

 Past performance is no guarantee of future results.

-A Look Inside Small-Cap
+Inside Small-Cap

 The Small-Cap Sector Story